-- Practise exam questions - Cook healthy nutritious food at home as much as possible - Experiment with flavours and ingredients - Keep a food diary of your cooking and eating experiences
+- Practise exam questions - Carry out research into recipes, ingredients and processed foods - Cook healthy nutritious food at home as much as possible - Experiment with flavours and ingredients - Keep a food diary of your cooking and eating experiences - Watch and learn from cookery shows on tv

 Subject Design and Technology GCSE: Graphics specialism

 Syllabus Number 8552

 Exam Board AQA

+Course Content

-GCSE Design and Technology will prepare students to participate confidently and successfully in an increasingly technological world.
-Students will gain awareness and learn from wider influences on Design and Technology including historical, social, cultural, environmental and economic factors.
-Students will get the opportunity to work creatively when designing and making and apply technical and practical expertise.
-The GCSE places greater emphasis on understanding and applying iterative design processes.
-Students will use their creativity and imagination to design and make prototypes that solve real and relevant problems, considering their own and others' needs, wants and values.
-Within the core technical content there is an increased emphasis on the application of maths and science and students will be required to understand the properties and uses of a range of materials used across all the design and technology material areas.
+in an increasingly technolo influences on Design and T economic factors.
+Student making and apply technica understanding and applyin imagination to design and their own and others' need increased emphasis on the ogy will prepare students to participate confidently and successfully ogical world.
+Students will gain awareness and learn from wider Technology including historical, social, cultural, environmental and ts will get the opportunity to work creatively when designing and al and practical expertise.
+The GCSE places greater emphasis on ng iterative design processes.
+Students will use their creativity and make prototypes that solve real and relevant problems, considering ls, wants and values.
+Within the core technical content there is an e application of maths and science and students will be required to and uses of a range of materials used across all the design and